-This course is designed to examine comprehensive methodological approaches to qualitative and quantitative research.
-Rudiments of basic research process, skills in evaluating the research outcomes as valid, reliable and useful and the application of this knowledge and skill in the creation of a simulated study are included.
-(Prerequisite: statistics course).
-Students who receive a grade of B- or below in Methods of Research at the master's level will be required to repeat the course.
+This course is designed to examine comprehensive methodological approaches to qualitative and quantitative research and the basic research process.
+Skills in critiquing research, evaluating the research outcomes as valid, reliable and useful and the application of this knowledge and skill in the creation of a literature review are included.
+Students who receive a grade of B- or below in Methods of Research at the master's level will be required to repeat the course